AndQuizi/MVC5-BlogEngine/README.md

  - Hopefully projects like these will improve my chances at landing more web development jobs

 #Features:
-- Browse blog posts posted by other users
+- Browse blog posts created by other users
-- Create an account and post your own blog posts
+- Create an account and create your own blog posts
 - Blog posts can be featured by those who have the "Editor" role
 - Inspired from (okay, mostly copied from) Medium.com